Bend It Like Beckham: Plot

-Jess's father secretly attends one of her games and sees Jess mocked with a racial slur by an opposing player, and Joe hugging her afterwards to comfort her.
 The Harriers qualify for the final of the league tournament, but the championship match, with an American talent scout in attendance, is to be held on the same day as Pinky's wedding, so Jess resigns herself to missing the game.
 At Pinky's wedding, Jess is visibly miserable; her father tells her to go to the match so she can be happy on her sister's wedding day.
-The Harriers are behind 1–0 when Jess arrives, but they rally, and eventually Jess wins the match with a free kick.
+The Harriers are behind 1–0 when Jess arrives, but she eventually wins the match with a free kick.
 The scout offers Jess and Jules sports scholarships at Santa Clara University in California.
-Jules and Jess share a hug and kiss to celebrate, furthering Jules's mother's suspicions.
+Jules and Jess share a hug to celebrate, furthering Jules's mother's suspicions.
 Jess returns to the wedding, happy and able to celebrate.
-Jules heads to the wedding as well, being given a lift by her mother, who, upon arriving, confronts Jess and accuses her of being a hypocrite and a lesbian.
+Jules heads to the wedding as well, being given a lift by her mother who, upon arriving, confronts Jess and accuses her of being a lesbian.
 Jules drags her mother away, angrily clarifying her friendship with Jess and her sexual orientation.

 Later that day, Jess fears her parents will not allow her to accept the scholarship.
-Tony, revealing to Jess that he is gay, decides to lie to the family and tell them he will get engaged to Jess as long as she gets to go to any university she wants.
+Tony, revealing to Jess that he is gay, lies to the family that he will get engaged to Jess as long as she can attend any university she wants.
 The Bhamras happily accept, but Jess immediately confesses the truth.
 Jess's mother ignores Jess's heartfelt speech and scolds Jess's father for letting Jess leave Pinky's wedding.
 Her father announces he does not want Jess to suffer as he did and accepts her desire to play football, eventually leading her mother to finally accept it as well.
-At the football field, Jess and Joe almost kiss, but Jess pulls away, saying her parents would object, and that although they had come far enough to let her go to the United States to play, she does not think they would be able to handle another cultural rebellion from her.
+At the football field, Jess and Joe almost kiss, but Jess pulls away, saying her parents would object.

 On the day of Jess and Jules's flight to the United States, the two are about to board the plane when Joe arrives and confesses his love for Jess.
 The two kiss secretly and Jess agrees to sort out their relationship when she returns for Christmas.
 While at the airport, they see David Beckham with his wife Victoria, which Jules takes as a good sign.
 The two leave through the gate waving happily to their families.

-While Jess and Jules are away, they send a team photo indicating their continued success in football.
-Pinky is revealed to be pregnant and Mr Bhamra gets back into playing cricket with Joe and Pinky's husband.
+While Jess and Jules are away in California, they send a team photo indicating their continued success in football.
+Pinky is pregnant and Mr Bhamra resumes playing cricket with Joe and Pinky's husband.